 (This is a now page, and if you have your own site, you should make one, too.)

 In honesty, I spend most of my time running my editorial agency, Craft Your Content, where my team and I edit online content and manuscripts for authors and entrepreneurs.
+If you are looking to work with me, that is where you want to go.
 I like to say I help people write shit that matters, because that is the difference I want to make in the world.
 Better words.

 Though that’s my current primary focus, I do have other plans and projects in the works:

 - I want to write a nonfiction book on criticism, bullying, and perception bubbles in 2017, and am finalizing the book proposal during my time in Mexico, as I would prefer to publish traditionally (any literary agents who are interested in learning more, I’d love to chat)

 - I am currently working on two courses to put out in Q2 2017 – one on learning writing skills and habits from master writers, and a second for comprehensively creating your editorial calendar and editing processes within your own brand and businesses

 - I’d like to write more here, on my column for Forbes, pitching pieces to major publications, and other places.
 For this reason, and many others, I promoted Gina Edwards (a long-time copy editor at CYC) to be our new Managing Editor – she already does a better job than me, even though she is additionally tasked with the difficult feat of managing Elisa.

 - Instead of reading books to hit some arbitrary numeric goal in 2017, I’m choosing to follow Book Riot’s 2017 Read Harder Challenge, with a focus on reading books that expose me to ideas and viewpoints I would not naturally gravitate towards.
 I’m big on diminishing my personal echo chambers.